pappas999/Link-My-Ride/src/web-app/README.md

 Install the CLI globally with `npm install netlify-cli -g`.

-Replace placeholders in the `netlify.toml` file with your own Chainlink node details.
+Uncomment line and replace placeholders in the `netlify.toml` file with your own Chainlink node details.

 Replace placeholders in the `.env` file with your own values.